 CU-Boulder has few venues that have licenses to provide service of alcohol.
-If you are planning an event that includes alcohol service but is not at one of these venues, contact the CU Police event safety operations sergeant to set up a meeting as early in your planning process as possible.
+If you are planning an event that includes alcohol service, contact the Campus Alcohol Agent (firstname.lastname@example.org) to being your planning.

 Security Staffing at Events

 CU-Boulder hosts thousands of events each year and a vast majority of them do not require security or police staffing.
 All security costs will be charged to the event host.
-For minimum security staffing levels or requests, please e-mail email@example.com
+For security staffing levels or requests, please e-mail email@example.com

 After-hours Building Access